yorku-ease/Model-Driven-Epidemiology/docs/SRS.md

 ### Project Objective

 The objective is to provide the client with a framework to develop, view, compare, modify and test epidemiological models.
-This will be done using either the Domain Specific Language we will develop, or the graphical editor/viewer.
+This will be done using either a Domain Specific Language or a graphical editor/viewer.

-The training of models has to do with other software using machine learning which will not be part of this project, but a certain integration between the developped software and the training software has to be made available to minimize complexity during that transfer step from our representation of a model to a trainable representation.
-Visualizing predictions (curves, time series) will be part of the solution, but not training.

 ### Context